HIPAA in the Medical Office: Back to the Basics

 The Health Insurance Portability and Accountability Act (HIPAA) is a complex piece of legislation that has undergone many additions and revisions since it was signed into law in 1996.
 The task of ensuring HIPAA compliance may seem overwhelming as a result.
+What is exactly is HIPAA Certification?

 For that reason, it is often beneficial to do a brief review of the basics.
 Let's take a look at the things your medical office should be doing to protecting your patients' health information.